 Amounts deemed to be wages

-The Act provides that the following amounts paid or payable by an employment agent under an employment agency contract are deemed to be wages:
+The Act deems certain amounts paid or payable by an employment agent under an employment agency contract to be wages.
+These are:

 - Any amount paid or payable to, or in relation to, the service provider in respect of the provision of services in connection with the employment agency contract,